sunilrao1/personal_website/content/posts/craft-sports.md

 However, I think there are some cool things happening under the umbrella of “craft sports,” if you will.
 [Away Days](https://awaydaysfootball.com/collections/products) - a soccer-focused apparel brand - showcases the jerseys of smaller US teams that I’d never have heard of otherwise.

 I also detect a growing interest in more systematic, ritualized physical culture that we can participate in without being athletes worth watching on TV.
 [Search volume for Brazilian jiu-jitsu](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=%2Fm%2F01ddb4) has steadily increased in the last several years.
-Starting Strength looks about to open a slew of gyms across the country in the next few years.
+Starting Strength [looks ready to open a slew of gyms](https://startingstrength.com/article/starting-strength-gyms-performance-update) across the country in the next few years.
 These are not anonymous globo-gyms; they’re relatively small and intimate.

 If I were granted one wish to super charge bottom-up sports, it’d be the introduction of promotion/relegation.
 This makes starting a team a more attractive proposition, because you stand a chance of making it to the big leagues (national visibility/TV $$$).
 (Without this, the ceiling on your investment is lower.)